shemeshg/MidiRouterClient/README.md

-# Dessign Studio for future Version 2
+# hello world for qt creator and qt designer workflow.